 Rocket League Season 4 had several major changes to the Rocket League ranking system in what became the most difficult and trying season of competitive rocket play yet.

 Rocket League Season 4 overhauled the ranking icons.
 Instead of the star and champ naming system, Season 4 ranks used a more standardized format similar to games like League of Legends.

 The new ranking system split up players into 19 competitive tiers.
-The new tiers graphics are shown above and are outlined below:
+The new Rocket League Ranks from lowest to highest are shown above and are outlined below:

 - Bronze I

 - Gold III